-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 }

-As you can see it’s asynchronous; call
+As you can see, it’s asynchronous.
+You can call

 done() with no arguments and validation passes, or provide an error message and the file will be rejected, displaying the message alongside the file as a popover.

-We’ll look at a more complex, real-world example later in the article, when we’ll look at how to enforce minimum or maximum image sizes.
+We’ll look at a more complex, real-world example later, when we look at how to enforce minimum or maximum image sizes.

 Sending Additional Headers

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.